C-DReAM

 With C-DReAM, you can evaluate satellite system capacity, optimize constellation parameters, analyze the coexistence of satellite and terrestrial systems – and more.

-C-DReAM is highly configurable, so it allows customer and project specific modifications.
+C-DReAM is highly configurable, with support for customer and project specific modifications.

 Perform geospatial and coverage analysis